Humans have varied feelings over wasabi. Many sushi-eaters love the condiment while others cannot tolerate it.…

 German Shepherds as well as many other dog breeds are prone to digestive issues.
 These dogs might find it too difficult to process citrus fruits like oranges, so it’s better to avoid it altogether.

 For as long as you don’t overdo it, oranges can be an exciting occasional treat for your dog.
 If your German Shepherd happens to be allergic to oranges or has a medical condition that would make ingesting oranges unsafe, don’t fret.
-You can always try other beneficial fruits like strawberries, apples, blueberries, and bananas.
+You can always try other beneficial fruits like strawberries, apples, blueberries, passion fruit, and bananas.